Structures and Functions in Living Organisms · 7 question types

 The whole thing takes a fraction of a second.
 A separate, slower signal also goes up to the brain so that you become aware of the pain shortly after the foot has moved.

-The reflex arc: stimulus → receptor → sensory neurone → relay neurone (in spinal cord) → motor neurone → effector → response
+The reflex arc: stimulus → receptor → sensory neurone → relay neurone (in spinal cord) → motor neurone → → response